 BECOME A GUARDIAN OF BC’S FORESTS, COASTLINES, AND OCEANS!

 Youth all over the world are increasingly stepping up for social change in their communities and voicing the urgent need to address anthropogenic impacts to nature.
-Through our Student Innovation Challenge Contest, sponsored by Take a Stand and the Raincoast Conservation Foundation, we want to provide a voice for youth that are leading change in their local communities.
+Through our Student Innovation Challenge Contest, sponsored by Take a Stand, Sea Smart, and the Raincoast Conservation Foundation, we want to provide a voice for youth that are leading change in their local communities.
 We aim to showcase the innovative ideas and inspiring youth-led projects that promote education, stewardship and conservation of the local wildlife, habitats, and Indigenous cultures of coastal British Columbia and the transboundary Pacific Northwest.
 Youth will be brought together with other youth as well as with a rich network of professionals working to protect and sustain nature.

 - Read the Student Innovation Challenge Contest Details.